Guacam-Ole/aweCsome/.github/README.md

-# awecsome
+# aweCsome
-Awcesome Framework: Entity Framework for SharePoint Provider Hosted Add-Ins
+aweCsome Framework: Entity Framework for SharePoint Provider Hosted Add-Ins

 # Issues
 If you find a bug or have a feature request, feel free to place an issue here.
 If you need support, please use [Stackoverflow](https://stackoverflow.com) or [SharePoint SE](https://sharepoint.stackexchange.com) instead.